 All these places have similar ethnic mixtures, strong links in cuisine, architecture, music, folklore, life-styles, religion, family values and colonial economies.
 Louisiana is just one small member of this Creole family that stretches across the globe, but is the only part found in the United States.

-Over the last century, the meaning of Creole has shifted in Louisiana due to heritage language loss and forced assimilation in English.
+Over the last century, the meaning of Creole has shifted in Louisiana due to French and Creole heritage language loss, forced assimilation in English, and Americanization.
 This change was dictated by many varying Anglo definitions, all based on the concept of race.
 These imposed meanings varied from: descendants of French and Spanish aristocrats to racially mixed or to anyone of African blood.
 In the Louisiana Creole mind, such distinctions are not only irrelevant, they contradict and hide the essential nature of this vanishing, alternative culture.

 5 Centuries of Habitation